Alrobbertz/swxsoc_core/docs/user-guide/reading_writing_data.rst

 Validating a CDF File
 =====================

-The :py:class:`~swxsoc_core.timedata.SpaceWeatherData` uses the `~spacepy.pycdf.istp` module for CDF validation, in addition to custom tests for additional metadata.
-A CDF file can be validated using the :py:func:`~swxsoc_core.util.validation.validate` method and by passing, as a parameter, the full path to the CDF file to be validated::
+The :py:class:`~swxsoc.swxdata.SWXData` uses the `~spacepy.pycdf.istp` module for CDF validation, in addition to custom tests for additional metadata.
+A CDF file can be validated using the :py:func:`~swxsoc.util.validation.validate` method and by passing, as a parameter, the full path to the CDF file to be validated::

-    >>> from swxsoc_core.util.validation import validate
+    >>> from swxsoc.util.validation import validate
     >>> validation_errors = validate(cdf_file_path) # doctest: +SKIP

 This returns a `list[str]` that contains any validation errors that were encountered when examining the CDF file.